When you share your story, you bring your heart out of your chest and show the other person.

 You reach out in search of comfort, healing, and understanding.

 Reaching out to the wrong people can be deadly.
-Reaching out to the wrong people can seriously fuck you up inside if you’re unguarded or unwary.
+Reaching out to the wrong people can seriously grind you down inside if you’re unguarded or unwary.

 Who’re the people who do earn the right to hear your story?